Nothing-Works/vuetifyjs-mix-extension/readme.md

     1. `npm uninstall vuetify-loader` and then run you compile scripts.

     2. Just simply update `vuetify-loader` to `@next` by running `npm i vuetify-loader@next -D`

+If you use this plugin for the first time, you should face this.

 ## License